-The amount of OID on a Strip (determined as set forth above) will be includible on a constant-yield basis in the income of a U.S. beneficial owner of a Strip over the life of the Strip (excluding, with respect to certain U.S. beneficial owners, Strips having a maturity of one year or less from the date of purchase - which Strips would be subject to special OID rules which are discussed below), even in years in which the owner of the Strip does not receive any actual payment or credit allowance.
-The amount of OID that must be included in income each year by the U.S. beneficial owner of a Strip will be equal to the sum of the daily portions of the OID that accrued during each day of the year during which the U.S. beneficial owner owned the Strip.
-The daily portions will be determined by allocating to each day of the accrual period, as defined below, a pro rata portion of an amount equal to the adjusted issue price of the Strip at the beginning of the accrual period, also as defined below, multiplied by the yield to maturity of the Strip, determined by compounding at the close of each accrual period and properly adjusted for the length of the accrual period.
-For purposes of these calculations, (i) the accrual periods may, generally, be of any length and may vary in length over the term of the Strip, provided that each accrual period is no longer than a year and that each scheduled payment of principal and deemed interest occurs either on the final day of an accrual period or on the first day of an accrual period, and (ii) the adjusted issue price of a Strip will be the U.S. beneficial owner's purchase price for the Strip (or, in the case of a person who effects a stripping and disposes of one or more of the Strips, the portion of the person's basis in the Bond which is allocable to the retained Strips, as determined pursuant to the rules set forth above), increased by the OID accrued by the U.S. beneficial owner in previous accrual periods and decreased by any payments received or deemed received by the U.S. beneficial owner in prior accrual periods.
+Yearly Calculation.
+The amount of OID that must be included in income each year by the U.S. Beneficial Owner of a Strip will be equal to the sum of the daily portions of the OID that accrued during each day of the year during which the U.S. Beneficial Owner owned the Strip.
+The daily portions will be determined by allocating to each day of the accrual period, as defined below, a pro rata portion of an amount equal to the adjusted issue price of the Strip at the beginning of the accrual period, also as defined below, multiplied by the yield to maturity of the Strip, determined by compounding at the close of each accrual period and properly adjusting for the length of the accrual period.
+For purposes of these calculations, (i) the accrual periods may, generally, be of any length and may vary in length over the term of the Strip, provided that each accrual period is no longer than a year and that each scheduled payment of principal and deemed interest occurs either on the final day of an accrual period or on the first day of an accrual period, and (ii) the adjusted issue price of a Strip will be the U.S. Beneficial Owner's purchase price for the Strip (or, in the case of a person who effects a stripping transaction and disposes of one or more of the Strips, the portion of the person's basis in the Bond which is allocable to the retained Strips, as determined pursuant to the rules set forth above), increased by the OID accrued by the U.S. Beneficial Owner in previous accrual periods and decreased by any payments received or deemed received by the U.S. Beneficial Owner in prior accrual periods.

 The amount of OID allocable to an initial short accrual period may be computed using any reasonable method if all other accrual periods other than a final short accrual period are of equal length.
 The amount of OID allocable to the final accrual period is the difference between (x) the amount payable (or deemed payable) at the maturity of the Strip and (y) the Strip's adjusted price as of the beginning of the final accrual period.
 The foregoing rules will generally be applied to each Strip acquired separately.
 In certain circumstances, Strips acquired (or retained by the person stripping a Bond) may be treated as a single instrument for tax purposes.